 Mind Map of Stakeholders:

-Below is the image of the mind map which has been created after discussion and help from Teaching Assistant:
+Below is the image of the mind map which has been created after discussion and help from Teaching Assistant It is not necessary to mention this.:

 Figure 1 – Stakeholder Model with end users and back office

+It could be mentioned that certain candidate stakeholders (such as, release engineer and bank) from the initial stakeholder model did not carry over to the final stakeholder model.

 The Stakeholder Model

 The stakeholder model is expressed in UML (Unified Modeling Language).
 A pragmatic approach to deal with expressing relationship among various stake holders is to present them in multiple diagrams in accordance with the interaction/relationship exhibited.
-The first diagram explains the relevance of end users in their relationship with other stakeholders of TVM.
+The first diagram Mention the figure #. explains the relevance of end users in their relationship with other stakeholders of TVM.
 This UML diagram focuses on the various types of users and how they are involved with other stakeholders of TVM while using the TVM.

 Figure 2 – Stakeholder Model with end users and back office